The Ultimate Feng Shui Master Algorithm. Feng Shui = Intention + Relationship + Ritual. Top Feng Shui ‘Recipe’ for Success and Solving Problems.

 Feng shui, for example, might suggest hanging a prismatic crystal in the wealth area of your home or office to boost your money prospects.
 This ritual does seem to work for most people, creating an aesthetically pleasing rainbow effect when the sun shines on it.
-Over the years, I’ve experimented with this feng shui remedy and for fun, I got the same positive results, by hanging a piece of chewing gum, or, when a crystal wasn’t readily available, a piece of paper with a word ‘crystal’ on it.
+Over the years, I’ve experimented with this feng shui remedy and for fun, I got the same positive results by hanging a piece of chewing gum or, when a crystal wasn’t readily available, a piece of paper with the word ‘crystal’ on it.
 How come?
 Because the ritual is only the servant of the intention.
 It works because of the placebo effect.
-Having said that, some rituals work better because they have a stronger morphic field (informational, conscious memory or habit) ie they’ve been used for centuries and they have their active, creative force better established.
+Having said that, some rituals work better because they have a stronger morphic field (informational, conscious memory or habit), i.e. they’ve been used for centuries and they have their active, creative force better established.

 “Civilization advances by extending the number of important operations we can perform without thinking about them.”
 Alfred North Whitehead

 Enacting rituals which are defined as “a fixed episodic sequence of actions characterised by rigidity and repetition” can boost feelings of self-discipline, according to a study done by Allen Ding Tian (in the Journal of Personal and Social Psychology).
 Further research is needed to explore the difference between rituals created by individuals for their own purposes and those adopted from or imposed by the surrounding environment or culture.
 Also, does the effectiveness of the ritual depend on the amount of effort put into it?
 These questions are also relevant in the context of feng shui rituals.

 What is a spell?